Fully spectral scheme for the linear BGK equation on the whole space: Abstract

 \section{Abstract}

-In this article, we design a fully spectral method in both space and velocity for a linear inhomogeneous kinetic equation with mass, momentum and energy conservation.
-We focus on the linear BGK equation with a confinement potential $\phi$, even if the method could be applied to different collision operators.
+In this article, we design a fully spectral method in both space and velocity for a linear inhomogeneous kinetic equation with mass and energy conservation.
+We focus on the linear BGK equation with a confining potential $\phi$, even if the method could be applied to different collision operators.
 It is based upon the projection on Hermite polynomials in velocity and orthonormal polynomials with respect to the weight $e^{-\phi}$ in space.
 The potential $\phi$ is assumed to be a polynomial.
-It is, to the author's knowledge, the first scheme which preserves hypocoercive behavior in addition to the conservation laws.
+It is, to the author's knowledge, the first scheme which preserves hypocoercive behavior in addition to several invariants.
 These different properties are illustrated numerically on both quadratic and double well potential. \ \\

 Mathematics Subject Classification : 65M70, 65M12 \\ Keywords : kinetic equation, hypocoercivity, spectral method, orthogonal polynomials